Rachel Goswell: Career

 Goswell formed the indie rock band the Pumpkin Fairies with Neil Halstead, Adrian Sell and Nick Chaplin in 1988, after having played in several cover bands in Reading.
 When the Pumpkin Fairies dissolved in 1989, the group then formed Slowdive in the same year.
 She was a member of Slowdive until the band's dissolution in 1995.
 After the disbandment, Goswell and Halstead formed Mojave 3, an offshoot of Slowdive; the group captured a more folk rock-oriented sound as opposed to Slowdive's shoegaze sound.
 They released five albums, their last being Puzzles Like You in 2006, before going on a hiatus.

 The year 2004 saw Goswell release solo recordings with co-writer Joe Light and producer David Naughton.
 Nine months after Mojave 3 released Spoon and Rafter, she released The Sleep Shelter EP.
 Waves Are Universal, her first full-length recording, appeared a month later.
 Tiny Mix Tapes described the record as "delicate and well-thought out" despite occasionally veering towards "the frankly repulsive world of adult contemporary" while Pitchfork Media thought the album was "warm [and] summery ... agreeable, if not very exciting".
 Stylus Magazine stated that Waves Are Universal is "a solid album that could appeal to both fans of [Goswell's] previous work and others".
 In February 2005, a limited edition remix 12" (also available as a download) entitled Coastline/Plucked was issued and features two mixes apiece from the Earlies and Ulrich Schnauss.

-In 2014, Slowdive, with Goswell, reformed for gigs and have declared in interviews that they would be working on new material.
+In 2014, Slowdive, with Goswell, performed for gigs and have declared in interviews that they would be working on new material.
 The band continue to tour.
 In 2016 Goswell joined Stuart Braithwaite, Justin Lockey and James Lockey to form the band Minor Victories.
 Their self-titled debut was released in June 2016 on Fat Possum Records.

 In April 2019, Goswell and her husband Steve Clarke announced a new musical project called the Soft Cavalry.
-On 5 July 2019, the duo released their self titled EP, which since then has been acclaimed by critics.
+On 5 July 2019, the duo released their self titled LP, which since then has been acclaimed by critics.